21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 The incline reverse-grip bench press is a variation of the traditional bench press exercise that specifically targets the upper chest and front deltoids while also engaging the triceps and biceps.

-In this exercise, you hold the barbell with an underhand grip instead of an overhand grip.
+In this exercise, you hold the barbell with an underhand rather than an overhand grip.

-Start out light and make sure your thumbs are hooked around the bar for safety.
+Start out light and ensure your thumbs are hooked around the bar for safety.

 Reverse-grip bench press